GSauce777/MotionOfTheDayApp/README.md

 Every line of code and asset used within the app (assets were not added to this repository as there was a lot), was coded, drawn, or created by me.

 Upon completion of this project, I learned the FULL scope of what it takes to put an app on the App Store, along with insight on overcoming various obstacles that I encountered throughout the app development and shipping process.
+Including learning about the legal stuff!

 I'd like to say that upon completion, it felt like a mini-internship, where I can take what I learned here and use this experience in future endeavors.